RilpivirineBrand Name: Edurant Other Names: RPV, rilpivirine hydrochloride Drug Class: Non-nucleoside Reverse Transcriptase Inhibitors

 - If you are allergic to rilpivirine or any other medicines.

-- If you have had or currently have liver problems, including hepatitis B virus (HBV) or hepatitis C virus (HCV) infection.
+- If you have or have had liver problems, including HBV infection or HCV infection.

 - If you have ever had a mental health problem.

 - If you are breastfeeding or plan to breastfeed.
-Do not breastfeed if you are infected with HIV or are taking rilpivirine.
+Do not breastfeed if you have HIV or are taking rilpivirine.

 How should I take rilpivirine?